-Prerequisite: Admission to the Teacher Education Program of the College of Education.
+Prerequisite: Grade of "Satisfactory" in MUE 2999.
 Materials and techniques of instrumental music instruction and curriculum in schools, including rehearsal techniques, repertoire, administration, instructional approaches, and assessment strategies.
 Music or Music Education majors only.
 Includes daytime field experience in area schools.